paucazou/theochrone/THX.md

 # Thanks
 *This list contains names of persons, blogs, websites, newspaper, etc., who helped, more or less, to develop the Theochrone.
 Thank you to all of them.

 If you want your name to be removed of this list, or if you want to figure on this list, please contact us.*

 ## Persons
 * Clair-Loup S. *Without him, nothing would have happen*
 * Henri A. de V. *Especially for the idea of the Roman Martyrology*
-* Philippe Maxence *Especially for the idea of the export to Outlook calendars*
+* Philippe Maxence *Especially for the idea of the export to Outlook calendars and the help he provided at this occasion*
 * Father Eric I.
 * Father Guillaume de Tanoüarn
 * Father Claude B.